 Adding a Membrane

 Next, there is a choice whether to add a membrane to the floor or not.
 Check the NTMA for manufacturers in epoxy thin-set systems for an applicable membrane to use.
 A membrane is not required only if an existing floor design is intended to be used again in the following installation.
 While it is not a requirement in some cases, membranes can prevent divider strips from cracking with the new surface.
 For new designs, we recommend using a floor membrane.

 Adding the New Terrazzo Topping

 Once the divider strips are in place, installers can now pour the new mixture over the existing flooring.
 Apply the mixture over the floor, with the aggregate distributed evenly.
-Allow for the mixture to cure afterwards.
-As soon as the floor has been cured, review the flooring for any potential issues.
-If no issues arises, an installer can apply a protective sealer over the new thin-set epoxy terrazzo floor concluding the installation process.
+Allow for the mixture to cure afterward.
+Once the floor cures, review the flooring for any potential issues.
+If no issues arise, an installer can apply a protective sealer over the new thin-set epoxy terrazzo floor concluding the installation process.

 The old terrazzo floor is now replaced with a thin-set epoxy terrazzo floor.

 Doyle Dickerson Terrazzo is a terrazzo flooring installer in Charlotte, North Carolina.
 As a member of the National Terrazzo and Mosaic Association, we have installed terrazzo throughout the Southern United States.
 Have questions?
 Then give us a call at (704) 921-4940 or email us at firstname.lastname@example.org.
 When it comes to terrazzo, Doyle Dickerson Terrazzo is “Your Choice in Terrazzo.”